GanaRandhi/Stuller/README.md

 Also create a shortcut/ copy of the exe file to your desktop or your desired location and can run the exe file.

 **Right Click and use Run as Admin**

+Steps

+1. Enter your name.
+2. Enter Pokemon name.
+You can enter anything.
+3. If valid, you get info, types, items it held in, moves, strengthes and weaknesses in it.
+4. If invalid, it prompts you a message and progresses accordingly.
+5. After done reading, press'ENTER' to exit.

+Funny wording added.